Handbook for graduate programs in business

 Student evaluation of instruction is coordinated through the Office of Adult and Graduate Education.
 Students will be given opportunity to evaluate courses on forms distributed by the professor at the end of each course.
 The evaluation forms are distributed in class and class time is used for students to complete them.
 They are then returned to the Office of Adult and Graduate Education.
 They will be tabulated by the Registrar s Office and a report will be given to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty.
 No reports will be given to faculty until grades are turned in.

-The Office of Adult and Graduate Education is located on the third floor of Hauenstein Hall in Riley Court.
-The office may be reached at 1-800-488-3257, option 4 or at email@example.com.
-The office of the Program Director, George Lehman, is located in Centennial Hall, Room 215.
-He may be reached at 419-358-3302 or at firstname.lastname@example.org.
+The office of adult and graduate education is located on the third floor of Hauenstein Hall in Riley Court.
+The office may be reached at 1-800-488-3257, option 2 or at email@example.com.
+The office of the program director, Melissa Green, is located in Centennial Hall.
+She may be reached at 419-358-3347 or at firstname.lastname@example.org.